 - All fees are due by the tenth of each month.
 Fees paid after the tenth will incur a late charge of $15.00, unless written explanation has been given to the director prior to the tenth of the month.

 - Summer fees are due each week.
+Full time rate $160 and part time (3 days or less) rate of $125.
 You are expected to pay in advance of the week of attendance.

 **School year bills must be cleared before summer attendance can be allowed.